chikathreesix/test_markdown2/_posts/2017-01-13-screwdriver.md

 Once you integrate your repo with GitLocalize, it starts pulling all the localization related files into its platform and watching the changes.

 With GitLocalize, your team no longer need to do anything extra to localize your project and developers only need to look at those pull request coming.

+Since it automatically links a translation with its original sentence, it can show you which part needs to be translated when the original one is updated.